ptyshevs/mod1/README.md

 # mod1: Dynamic Fluid simulation

-This repo contains real-time water simulation program with various water emission scenarios.
+Real-time water simulation program with various water emission scenarios and complex surface collision using inverse-distance weighting interpolation.

+Simulation was written in C++ with vizualization part taken by OpenGL, but was later rewritten from scratch to happen completely on GPU.

+## Tutorial structure

+Part 1.
+Introduction and theory

+Part 2.
+Surface Interpolation

+Part 3.
+Neighbor search

+Part 4.
+Water simulation using SPH

+## How to install

+## How to use

 ## References